fredclausen/nixos/README.md

 > \[!WARNING\] This is **not** a pure-Nix, perfectly-immutable setup.
 >
 > Some development tools are installed **system-wide** to make tools
-> like `lazygit` work cleanly.\
+> like `lazygit` work cleanly.
 > Several optional post-install steps are still **imperative**, and
 > should ideally be baked into declarative modules in the future.
 >
-> Treat this as a functional starting point---not an example of strict
-> Nix purity.
+> I am migrating all of my git repositories to include a `flake.nix`, and when that happens I will be able to remove a lot of the imperative steps.

 ## Included Packages (Partial List)